NYCU-NLP-Lab/SciTalkQA/README.md

 ### Keyword
 - `keyword.csv` This file provides keywords associated with each QA pair:
   ID: Matches the IDs in mapping.json.
-  Number: Question sequence in the video.
+  Number: Question sequence in the QA session (i.e., $n$-th question in the session).
   Type: Identifies whether the keyword is:
-  - Extracted directly from the question.
+  - Explicit: Extracted directly from the question.
-  - Derived from the answer.
+  - Implicit: Derived from the answer.

   Keyword: Lists the identified keywords.